Shyam (actor): Personal life

-Shyam married a Muslim woman, Mumtaz Qureshi (also called “Taji”), and they had two children together.
+Shyam married Mumtaz Qureshi (also called “Taji”) and they had two children together.
 The elder was a daughter, Sahira, and the younger was a son, Shakir, who was born two months after Shyam's death.
 It was a troubled marriage and according to some reports, Mumtaz had reportedly moved out to live with her sister Zeb Qureshi (a small-time actress in Bombay) before Shyam's death in an accident.
 However, it is also said that she had gone, as per Indian custom, to her maternal family in order to give birth to her child.

-After Shyam's sudden death in 1951 in a horse-riding accident, Mumtaz migrated to Pakistan along her elder sister, Zeb Qureshi, who was her closest surviving relative, and they settled in Lahore.
+After Shyam's sudden death in 1951 in a horse-riding accident, Mumtaz migrated to Pakistan with her elder sister, Zeb Qureshi, who was her closest surviving relative, and they settled in Lahore.
 Mumtaz later married a Pakistani man named Ansari, due to which Shyam's children were sometimes known by the surname Ansari.
 Both of Shyam's children thus grew up in Pakistan and were raised as Muslims.
-Shyam's daughter Sahira Kazmi followed in her late father's footsteps and became an actress, working in Pakistani TV serials.
+Shyam's daughter Sahira followed in her late father's footsteps and became an actress, working in Pakistani TV serials.
 She is married since 1974 to the Pakistani TV actor Rahat Kazmi and they are the parents of two children, Ali (son) and Nida (daughter).
-Shyam's son Shakir pursued higher education and he is a psychiatrist based in the United Kingdom.
+Shyam's son Shakir pursued higher education and is a psychiatrist based in the United Kingdom.

+Filmography

 Death and legacy

 Shyam died while filming on the set of Shabistan in 1951 after he fell off a horse during filming and fractured his skull.
 He was immediately rushed to the hospital but did not survive.
 His few remaining scenes were completed with a body-double who had a similar height to him and filmed from behind without showing his face.
 This film's shooting was being done in Bombay.

 Some people still speculate to this day that had he lived longer, due to his good looks, he would have given stiff competition to the 1950s popular film heroes, Dilip Kumar, Dev Anand and Raj Kapoor.

 Veteran film actress Suraiya reportedly said about Shyam:

 "I often thought of him as the Errol Flynn of India... ...Shyam was very conscious of his height whenever he was on the sets with me, just as I was very conscious of my short stature whenever I worked with him.
 He was in the habit of teasing my granny often and had become almost a member of our family."